 Profile

-Jan Lodge is an Assistant Professor in Business-Society Management at the Rotterdam School of Management.
+Jan Lodge is an Associate Professor in the Business-Society Management department at the Rotterdam School of Management.

-An organizational theorist by training, Jan uses qualitative methods to broadly explore what enables and what inhibits social change.
+An organizational theorist by training, Jan uses qualitative methods to primarily explore the topics of scandals, misconduct, and wrongdoing.

-Prior to joining academia, he was a management consultant at L.E.K.
-Consulting where he supported international clients across various industries in developing their organisational design, market entry, and growth strategies.
+Prior to joining academia, he worked as a management consultant at L.E.K.
+Consulting where he advised international clients across industries on organizational design, market entry, and growth strategies.

 Publications